Goopy3r/SVT/README.md

 **Advanced Real-Time System Visibility & Threats**
 A comprehensive network monitoring tool designed to detect, analyze, and block malicious network activity in real time.

-⚠️ **Use only on systems you own or are explicitly authorized to monitor.**
+⚠️ **Use only on systems you own or are explicitly authorized to monitor**

 ---